Reduce waste Measures against waste

 such as oil or electronic waste.
 These materials are needed for galvanisation/electroplating and production and are disposed of properly and as required by law by specialised companies.
 There have been no releases of harmful substances.

-• The quantity of nickel-containing wastewater also decreased to 1,659kg in 2021 (2020: 2,074kg).
-Here, waste-efficient lean management and the newly commissioned wastewater treatment plant have paid off
+• The quantity of nickel-containing wastewater also decreased to 1,648kg in 2022 (2020: 2,074).
+This is where the newly commissioned, more effective wastewater treatment plant has paid off

-• Due to increased demand and production of electronic and mechatronic security systems, the battery requirement has increased from 2kg in 2010 to 89kg in 2020 and 132kg in 2021.
-In addition, the batteries are no longer disposed of annually, but are collected for up to 2 years, which also affects the higher value in 2021.
+• Due to the increased demand and production of electronic and mechatronic safety systems, battery demand – and consequently battery waste – has increased: from 2 kg in 2010 to 89 kg in 2020 and 236 kg in 2022.
+In addition, the batteries are no longer disposed of annually, but collected for up to 2 years, which also affects the higher value

 Plastics